nixworks/public/news/2012/03/29/README.md

 At least 13 people have died in a riot and fire at a Honduran prison, officials say, a month after a fire in another prison killed more than 350.

 ### [The leaders of Brazil, Russia, India, China and South Africa meet in New Delhi, India, for the 2012 BRICS summit. ](/news/2012/03/29/the-leaders-of-brazil-russia-india-china-and-south-africa-meet-in-new-delhi-india-for-the-2012-brics-summit.md)
-_Context: 2012 BRICS summit, Brazil, China, India, New Delhi, Russia, South Africa_
+_Context: 2012 BRICS summit, Brazil, China, India, New Delhi, South Africa, the Russian Federation_

 ### [Two Italians set themselves on fire in Bologna and Verona. ](/news/2012/03/29/two-italians-set-themselves-on-fire-in-bologna-and-verona.md)
 Italians are left shocked by two cases in as many days in which men set themselves alight in protest at their financial circumstances.